fredvel59/authentication_app/server/README.md

     {
       method: 'POST',
       headers: {
-        'Content-type': 'multipart/form-data'
+        'Content-type': 'multipart/form-data',
         'access-token': // your token
+      }, {
+        body: JSON.stringify({
+          photo: your file // you again need to use FormData() in javascript only })
       }
-      photo: your file // you again need to use FormData() in javascript only }
+    }

 ## Get it back Password